hashicorp/terraform/website/docs/internals/provider-fqns.html.md

 }
 ```

-The local names for the two providers are "random" and "more-random".
+The localnames for the two providers are "random" and "more-random".
 The next example shows how to use these providers in resources:

 ```hcl
 resource "random_pet" "example1" {